oyve/signalk-barometer-trend/README.md

 'environment.outside.pressure.trend.text'
 ```

-From the `pressure.trend` value you could for example setup an alarm (using another plugin) if the trend is changing fast, possibly indicating foul weather.
+From the `environment.outside.pressure.trend` value you could for example setup an alarm (using another plugin) if the trend is changing fast, possibly indicating foul weather.

 PS: It might take a couple of minutes before the plugin show any data, as it need to collect pressure readings to calculate a trend.
 The plugin is setup to read the pressure every 1 minute.
 Pressure readings older than three hours will be discarded.